fbpx

 With the First Charter of Justice came the start of the rule of law and Courts that provided, in a limited way, the birthrights and liberties that were inspired by the Magna Carta.

-The Australian Constitution came into effect in 1901 and was based upon the rule of law, with 3 arms of government that provide a check on government power and protect the rights of the people.
+The Australian Constitution came into effect in 1901 and was based upon the rule of law, with the separation of powers to provide a check on government power and protect the rights of the people.

 As stated by Hon Susan Crennan AC QC, former Justice of the High Court of Australia in her speech ‘Magna Carta, Common Law Values and the Constitution’: